 - La Route Verte is a multi-use trail system in Quebec.
 In 2000, when only partially complete, cyclists on it spent $95.4 million dollars, corresponding to approximately 2000 jobs and $27 million in taxes.
 In 2005 bike tourists spent $93 per day, higher than the $66 dollar average of other tourists (4).

-- First Nations on the E&N railway have benefited little from the rail service and have lost opportunities on their territories because the railway is a barrier.
+- First Nations on the E&N railway have benefited very little from the rail service and have lost opportunities on their territories because the railway is a barrier.
 First Nations in other parts of Canada have benefited economically and culturally from the opportunity trails provide.
-A Globe and Mail article highlights some of these opportunities for First Nations.

 WHY RAIL WITH TRAIL IS NOT A GOOD PUBLIC OPTION

 - The continuity of a trail is important.
 Small local sections of trail may have some value but the larger potential of the corridor is lost when connection is lost.
 There are many sections on the right of way where rail with trail is not practical such as bridges, tunnels, embankments and cuttings.
 Nanaimo has identified 40 such sections in its Regional District.
 To have a continuous trail the rail must be removed.
 The Okanagan Region used the value of the rails removed to offset the costs of the trail.

 - The costs of constructing trails beside the rails are much higher than for trail alone.
 The E&N trail beside the rails in Victoria cost more than $2 million per km to construct.
-An estimate obtained from the Capital Regional District to build a compacted gravel trail was $65,000 per km.
+An estimate obtained from the Capital Regional District to build a compacted gravel trail on the rail bed was $65,000 per km.
 The huge additional amount comes from the cost of additional bridges, crossings, barriers and the high safety measures imposed by the pretence of dual use.